rajatasusual/macos_memory_monitor/README.md

         * PID: The unique process identifier.
         * Name: The human-readable name of the process.
         * Memory Usage: The precise memory footprint of the process, formatted in human-readable units (e.g., KB, MB, GB).
-        * CPU Usage: The real-time CPU utilization of the process, expressed as a percentage.
+        * Total CPU Time: The cumulative CPU time utilized by the process, formatted in a human-readable manner (e.g., seconds, minutes, hours, or days).

 ## Getting Started